Growing old… so far I’m not a fan.

 The Ropes Begin To Slip

-While growing old, many of my childhood ropes have slipped from my grasp.
-This week two rock legends passed away – David Bowe and Glenn Frey.
-I was never a big Bowe fan, but I remember his videos on MTV.
-Glenn Frey on the other hand – his vocals with the Eagles and as a solo artist, are a part of my childhood.
+While growing older, many of my childhood ropes have slipped from my grasp.
+This week two rock legends passed away – David Bowie and Glenn Frey.
+I was never a big Bowie fan, but I remember his videos on MTV.
+Glenn Frey on the other hand – his vocals with the Eagles and as a solo artist are a part of my childhood.
 When a man like this passes, his music will live on, yes, but a part of one’s childhood slips from your grasp.

 Athletes, movie stars, actors, and musicians pass from this life.
 My life is not so shallow that I live vicariously through these people.
 I don’t watch TMZ.
 However, my life is intertwined within the culture in which I grew up.
 Music was a huge part of my life.
 Sports was everything to me.
 When I read of someone’s passing, or see a frail, hunched over athlete that once dominated his sport, my grip on those ropes begins to slip… or worse yet… slips away.

 I remember about 5 years ago when Bob Forsch passed away.
 He was my childhood pitching hero.
 I was Bob Forsch when I would play Wiffle ball against Jimmy Sullivan.
-I was even lucky enough to have attended the game, live in St. Louis, when he pitched his no hitter.
-That day in 2011 when I heard the news that he had died.
-A rope slipped out of my hand.
+I was even lucky enough to have attended the game, live in St. Louis, when he pitched a no hitter.
+That day in 2011 when I heard the news that he had died, a rope slipped out of my hand.

 I’ve had too many friends pass or struggle with cancer and degenerative diseases.
 In my mind, my friendships are immortal.
-It almost seems incomprehensible that these ropes would ever be released.
-I don’t regret growing older because I know many of my friends have been denied that privilege.
+It almost seems incomprehensible that these ropes would ever be released and slip away.
+While I’m not a fan of aging, I do not regret it.
+I don’t regret growing older because I know some of my friends have been denied that privilege.

 When my mother passed away two years ago, several ropes slipped out of my hands.
 I was prepared for her death, but I wasn’t fully prepared for the meaning of her death.
 It’s like in the movie, Inside Out – over time many of the long term memories are cast aside, forgotten, and eventually they become unimportant.
-Bing Bong fades away in the memory dump.
+It’s Bing Bong fading away in the memory dump.
+Inside Out is a movie definitely worth watching!

 Yah… growing old does suck in many ways.
 “Suck” is not a very poetic word, but it is the appropriate word.
 I’m not a big fan of growing old nor moving further and further away from my childhood.